secrethub/homebrew-tools/README.md

 [SecretHub][secrethub]'s [Homebrew tap][brew-tap] listing the tools that can be installed using Homebrew.

-> [SecretHub][secrethub] is a developer tool to help you keep database passwords, API tokens, and other secrets out of IT automation scripts.
+> [SecretHub][secrethub] is a secrets management tool that works for every engineer.
+Securely provision passwords and keys throughout your entire stack with just a few lines of code.

 ## Available tools